White Pine Needle Tea Recipe—and 5 More White Pine Remedies

 It’s easy!
 Gather a small bag of pine needles from young White Pines.
 It’s easy to pluck off the clusters of needles, but you could also use scissors or shears to snip them off.
 Double check the needles are 3 to 5 inches long and grow in bundles of 5!

 As mentioned, you can harvest any time of year.
 Basically, if the needles are richly green, they are okay to harvest.
-If you can harvest away from a roadway, that will ensure there is minimal car exhaust fumes interacting with those needles.
+If you can harvest away from a roadway, that will ensure minimal car exhaust fumes is interacting with those needles.
 However, foraging along a neighborhood street is much better than not foraging at all, in my opinion.

 Harvest only what you need or intend to use.
 This is a great rule of thumb for wild foraging in general.
 You don’t want to overstress the tree.
 In fact, if you can find a newly fallen branch with pine needles, that would be great.
-If not, use sharp clean shears to cut the ends of a few small branches.
+If not, use sharp, clean shears to cut the ends of a few small branches.

 When gathering needles, don’t take them all from one branch—try to balance your harvest across multiple branches and trees so that you’re not leaving one particular spot bare.
 Harvesting a few handfuls of needles won’t harm the trees as long as they are healthy and established.